polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/libraries.md

 [^1]: Compact/general integers are encoded with the two least significant bits denoting the mode:

 - `0b00`: single-byte mode; upper six bits are the LE encoding of the value (valid only for values of 0-63).
 - `0b01`: two-byte mode: upper six bits and the following byte is the LE encoding of the value (valid only for values `64-(2**14-1)`).
 - `0b10`: four-byte mode: upper six bits and the following three bytes are the LE encoding of the value (valid only for values `(2**14)-(2**30-1)`).
 - `0b11`: Big-integer mode: The upper six bits are the number of bytes following, plus four.
 The value is contained, LE encoded, in the bytes following.
 The final (most significant) byte must be non-zero.
 Valid only for values `(2**30)-(2**536-1)`.

 [^2]: Results are encoded as:

 - `0x00` if the operation was successful, followed by the encoded value.
 - `0x01` if the operation was unsuccessful, followed by the encoded error.

 [^3]: Options are encoded as:

 - `0x00` if it is `None` ("empty" or "null").
 - `0x01` followed by the encoded value if it is `Some`.

-    As an exception, in the case that the type is a boolean, then it is always one byte.
+- Exception: in the case that the type is a boolean, then it is always one byte.

-The Parity SCALE Codec has been implemented in many other languages, including:
+SCALE Codec has been implemented in other languages, including:

 - Python: [`polkascan/py-scale-codec`](https://github.com/polkascan/py-scale-codec)
 - Golang: [`itering/scale.go`](https://github.com/itering/scale.go)